giantswarm/docs/src/content/advanced/cost-optimization/_index.md

 ---
 linkTitle: Cost-optimization
 title: Cost-optimization
-description: How to optimize costs of workload clusters resources with available tools on Giant Swarm
+description: How to optimize costs of Workload Clusters resources with available tools on Giant Swarm
 weight: 30
 menu:
   main: